 See how we helped others

-High Court approves settlement for six-year-old girl sexually abused by her classmates
+High Court approves settlement for a six-year-old who was sexually assaulted by a classmate